ayuktha63/Java-Projects/README.md

 3. **MarkCalculator GUI**: A GUI-based mark calculator that calculates marks based on the last date.

+4. **FileReader and WriterGUI**:A GUI-based application that Create ,Reads and Write into a File.(TestFile is Required in this Program Or Create a Random File)

 ## Steps to Reproduce

 To clone this repository and run the Java code locally, follow these steps: